Ottobock: 1990 until today

 After reunification, Hans Georg Näder took over the management of the family company from his father Max Näder, the son-in-law of company founder Otto Bock, in 1990.
 In the same year, the company was able to reacquire the old Ottobock site in Königsee.
 Today, manual wheelchairs, power wheelchairs, rehabilitation products for children and seat shell bases are produced at the former headquarters.

 After a five-year development period, the world's first microprocessor-controlled knee joint, the C-Leg, was presented at the World Prosthetics Congress in Nuremberg in 1997.
 The company's 90th anniversary was also marked by the launch of the C-Leg.

 To mark the company's 90th anniversary, the newly built Science Center Medical Technology was inaugurated in Berlin in June 2009.
 Until 2019, this building near Potsdamer Platz served both as a venue for the public exhibition Begreifen, was uns bewegt, and as a venue for congresses and seminars.
-On January 1, 2009, the subsidiary Otto Bock Mobility Solutions GmbH based in Königsee emerged from HealthCare.
+On January 1, 2009, the subsidiary Otto Bock Mobility Solutions GmbH based in Königsee emerged from the HealthCare division.
 At the end of 2011, the old logo with the original signature of Otto Bock was replaced by a new international logo.

-With the further development of electronic knee joint components and mechatronic prosthetic feet, better individual fitting was made possible.
-In 2011, people were able to safely walk backwards, overcome obstacles, or climb stairs in alternating steps with a prosthesis for the first time.
+Advancements in electronic knee joint components and mechatronic prosthetic feet, led to enhanced individual fitting and personalised care for recipients.
+In 2011, these technological improvements enabled prosthetic users to walk backwards safely, overcome obstacles, or climb stairs in alternating steps for the first time.

 In 2016, Ottobock was banned from operating in parts of Bosnia following an investigation by the Centre for Investigative Reporting that revealed the company was implicated in a scandal involving the misuse of public health funds in which prosthetic limb users were forced to buy Ottoboc's products.

 In February 2017, Ottobock purchased the myoelectric arm or hand prostheses developed under the product name BeBionic from the British medical technology company Steeper.
 Since May 2017, the prostheses have been part of Ottobock's product range.
 In April 2017, Ottobock acquired Boston-based BionX Medical Technologies that manufactured a prosthetic foot and ankle product that utilises robotics technology.
-In June 2017, Swedish venture capitalist, EQT, took a 20 percent stake in Ottobock.
+In June 2017, Swedish venture capitalist, EQT, acquired a 20 percent stake in Ottobock.

-In 2018, Ottobock acquired a 51 percent stake in Pohlig GmbH, a medium-sized orthopedic company based in Traunstein, Bavaria, and one of the most important orthopedic technology companies in Germany.
-In the same year, Ottobock acquired complete ownership of the orthopedic specialist.
+In 2018, Ottobock expanded its presence in the orthopaedic technology market, acquiring a 51 percent stake in Pohlig GmbH, a medium-sized orthopedic company based in Traunstein, Bavaria, and one of the most important orthopedic technology companies in Germany.
+In the same year, Pohlig GmbH became a wholly owned subsidiary of Ottobock.

+During the period from 2012 to 2018, Hans Georg Näder withdrew substantial sums from Ottobock, exceeding the company's generated profits.
+This financial practice led to a significant decline in Ottobock's equity ratio, which dropeed from 50% in 2011 to 16% by 2021.